101digital/auth-user-component/README.md

 ### `AuthContext`

 Maintain authentication state using Context API.
-To retrieve Context data and function, you can use `useContext` inside React Component.
+To retrieve Context data and function, you can use `useContext` inside a React Component.

 ```javascript
 import React, { useContext } from 'react';